-I always find these conversations rewarding as they are a mixture of sharing, coaching and self reflection focused on helping the next class of achiever achieve.
-He’s 10 years my junior and these types of meeting are some of the most enjoyable recurring moments I have had in my time since leaving RevZilla daily operations.
+I always find these conversations rewarding as they are a mixture of sharing, coaching and self-reflection focused on helping the next class of achiever achieve.
+He’s 10 years my junior and these types of meetings are some of the most enjoyable recurring moments I have had in my time since leaving RevZilla daily operations.

 Of the many things we talked about, he did ask me one pretty pointed question which spawned a great discussion and this post.